harveenchadha/hint3/README.md

 data -> folds.csv -> contains the data in multiple folds

 logs -> contains the training tensorboard logs in addition to terminal logs.
 To check the terminal logs check the training.out file for each fold.

+results -> fold wise prediction results of the model

 notebooks -> evaluate_oof -> calculates the out of fold accuracy on training and validation set.